 He then moved to Catoosa, where he coached junior high girls and varsity girls basketball for a year before transitioning to coach junior high boys and varsity boys basketball for three years, achieving two state tournament appearances.

 His next coaching stint at Claremore Sequoyah saw him lead the junior high boys and varsity boys basketball teams for two years, securing another 7th grade conference championship.
 At Owasso, Coach Leuellen guided the varsity boys basketball team to a state tournament appearance during his two-year tenure.
-Currently, he is dedicated to coaching junior high girls and varsity girls basketball in Oologah.
+Currently, he is dedicated to coaching junior high girls and varsity girls basketball in Verdigris.

 Coach Leuellen attended Claremore Sequoyah for high school and pursued higher education at Northeastern State University where he earned a bachelor’s degree in Health and Human Performance with a minor in chemistry.
 After high school, he served in the U.S. Marine Corps for four years in Quantico, Virginia, participating in football and basketball leagues for his unit.